LH-eliza/Personal-Profile/README.md

 Personal Website for Projects and Programming Development
 ---------------------------------------------------------
-Using TypeScript, Sass, Next, Figma and React
+Using TypeScript, SASS, Next.Js, Figma and React